talent-plan/tinysql/courses/proj2-README-en.md

 }
 ```

-During syntax parse, non-terminators are constructed as abstract syntax tree (AST) nodes AST.EXPRNode or AST.stmtNode.
+During syntax parsing, non-terminators are constructed as abstract syntax tree (AST) nodes `AST.EXPRNode` or `AST.stmtNode`.
 Data structures related to the abstract syntax tree are defined in the ast package, and most of them implement the ast.Node interface:

 ```go
 // Node is the basic element of the AST.